slp-rl/aero/README.md

 ## Checkpoints

-To avoid training, one can download checkpoints from [here](https://drive.google.com/drive/folders/1KuVJNkR7lZddvufmNsx-uAIluvb5XQ2L?usp=share_link).
+To use pre-trained models, one can download checkpoints from [here](https://drive.google.com/drive/folders/1KuVJNkR7lZddvufmNsx-uAIluvb5XQ2L?usp=share_link).

 To link to checkpoint when testing or predicting, override/set path under `checkpoint_file:<path>`